tayabba-19/Automated-Plant-Disease-Detection-Using-Deep-Learning-and-Cloud-Deployment/README.md

 - Helps **understand why the model predicted a certain disease**.
 - Due to deployment simplicity, **Grad-CAM outputs are included in the report**, not in the live Streamlit app.

+- Grad-CAM (Gradient-weighted Class Activation Mapping) is used to make the deep learning model explainable.

+### Purpose of Grad-CAM
+- To understand which regions of the leaf image influence the model’s prediction
+- To validate whether the model focuses on diseased areas
+- To improve trust and transparency in predictions

+### Implementation in This Project
+- Grad-CAM is implemented and demonstrated in the Colab notebook:
+  `training_with_gradcam.ipynb`
+- It highlights the important regions of the leaf contributing to disease classification.
+- Due to deployment simplicity and performance considerations, Grad-CAM is demonstrated only in Colab, not in the Streamlit app.

+Viva Explanation:
+Grad-CAM is used in Colab for explainability, while the Streamlit app is used for prediction, confidence score, and recommendations.

 ---

 ## 5. Streamlit App (Deployment)